hipe/tmx/fields/doc/issues/012-normal-normalization.md

           the value in the property store!

-      first of all, keep in mind that if the model author wants a provided-nil to engage the formal attribute's defaulting proc, then that's already what happens. however if the model author wants a provided-nil to amount to defaulting to what is already in the property store, then (for now) she would have to provide a custom ad-hoc normalizer for that formal attribute that reads the existing value of the entity and sends it back out as the value to default to, amounting to the property store ("entity") writing the same value back into itself. it's an inelegant but adequate workaround for an odd
+      first of all, keep in mind that if the model author wants a provided-nil to engage the association's defaulting proc, then that's already what happens. however if the model author wants a provided-nil to amount to defaulting to what is already in the property store, then (for now) she would have to provide a custom ad-hoc normalizer for that association that reads the existing value of the entity and sends it back out as the value to default to, amounting to the property store ("entity") writing the same value back into itself. it's an inelegant but adequate workaround for an odd